Financial theory claims it doesn’t work, but in recent years more and more studies have appeared suggesting that it might work after all.*

 Fundamental data allows us to be prepared for what might happen, while technical indicators provide the timing, by showing that the market has in fact changed its regime.

-To me the key states markets can be in are:
+To me the six key states markets can be in are:

-going up, sideways or going down and being calm or being volatile.
+going up, sideways or going down while either being calm or being volatile.

 - Cape ratio for valuation: high or low compared to historic averages

 - Yield as another valuation measurement, especially useful for bonds

 - rising or falling GDP and earnings growth – most useful are leading economic indicators as, for example, trends in unemployment rates or the treasury yield curve